vkruoso/boca-tools/README.md

 The configuration file must specify the contest informations.
 They include basic information to be printed in the contest first page, information about the problems, it's colors and possible timelimit modifications.
 Refer to the `contests/sample-contest/sample-contest.conf` file to check all available options.

 After creating the configuration file, execute `./contests/create-contest sample-contest` to create the contest files.

-The script will ask for you what you want to do, in this order:
+The script will ask for you what you want to do.
-  - Create latex files (will create all necessary latex files to create a nice looking PDF of the contest).
-  - Generate problems zip files and upload them to the BOCA server.
-  - Create some basic users (judges, staff and score).